WenniDev/hachimi-hachimi.github.io/docs/hachimi/getting-started.md

 :::

 - Using the installer: Download the latest `hachimi_installer.exe` from the [Releases page](https://github.com/Hachimi-Hachimi/Hachimi/releases).
 Run it and click on Install.
 No need to modify any of the options if you don't know what they mean.
 - Manually: Download the latest `hachimi.dll` from the [Releases page](https://github.com/Hachimi-Hachimi/Hachimi/releases) and put it in the game's install directory.
-Rename it to `dxgi.dll`, `winhttp.dll` or `version.dll`.
+Rename it to `dxgi.dll` or `opengl32.dll`.

 ### Android